DavidAlexandreTS/DavidAlexandreTS/README.md

 <br />

 - 👩🏻‍💻 I'm currently researching Machine Learning and Computer Vision, specifically on topics such as creating/evaluating ML models and with regard to Computer Vision: Object Detection, Convolutional Neural Networks and Digital Image Processing
-- 🌱 I’m currently learning Data Science and Computer Vision concepts
+- 🌱 I’m currently learning Data Science and Unreal Engine concepts
 - 💬 Ask me about computer vision, data science or data analysis
 - 😄 In my free time, I like to play World of Warcraft and work as Game Dev